 - If submitting to a peer-reviewed section of the journal, the instructions Ensuring a Blind Review have been followed.
 This includes removing all instances of the author(s) name from the manuscript AND removing author attribution from the "properties" of files.
 Please click on the link "Ensuring a Blind Review" when uploading your paper for more details.

-- Authors as aware that Atlantis is currently closed to un-themed research papers.
-We are accepting research papers in response to our Calls for Papers only.
-Literary work and book reviews may be un-themed.
+- Authors as aware that Atlantis is currently closed to un-themed research papers and book reviews.
+That is, we are accepting research papers and book reviews in response to our Calls for Papers only.
+Literary work may be un-themed.

 Atlantis considers original, unpublished scholarly research in the field of critical studies in gender, culture and social justice.
 Articles must be 7,000 words or less (including references).
-Double-blind peer review.
-Please note: Atlantis is currently (temporarily) closed to un-themed research submissions.
-We are only accepting research papers in response to our Calls for Papers.
+Suitable papers will undergo double-blind peer review.
+Note: Atlantis only considers research papers that respond to our Calls for Papers.

 We publish critical book reviews.
 We do not publish descriptive reviews (summaries) or editorials.
 Critical book reviews explore how well the author achieves their stated purpose; strengths and weaknesses of the book; and how the book fits into the larger literary genre or academic field.
-See: Critical Book Reviews (University of Alberta) for further guidance.
+See: Critical Book Reviews (Queen's University) for further guidance.

 Reviews should be under 1000 words.
 Exceptions can be made for reviews of multiple books.